Temp1231112/BStf/untitled.md

 I jump forward, as fast as my old trained limbs can transport my body.

-The guy whose eyes I met, rips his bag open, three other guys crab their bags, take rapid step away, going to deploy further from the one which alerted them.
-They all start reaching something from inside their bags, all at the same time.
+The guy whose eyes I met, rips his bag open, three other guys grab their bags, take a rapid step away, going to deploy further from the one which alerted them.
+They all start reaching for something from inside their bags, all at the same time.

 I’m registering their movements, but this one guy is a few seconds ahead of all the others.
 He is my severest threat now, clearly.
-I’m unarmed, and for sure he’s reaching some hardcore black metal from his bag, groping it just right now.
+I’m unarmed, and for sure he’s reaching some hardcore black metal from his bag, grabbing it just right now.

 I’m only two meters away and I see it.
-This idiot has got a machine gun, pulling it out from his bag as fast as he can, apparently going to point it on me, kill me.
+This idiot has got a machine gun, pulling it out from his bag as fast as he can, apparently going to point it on me, and kill me.

-And in a very same moment I realize that this is the most factual truth happening now.
+And at the very same moment I realize that this is the most factual truth happening now.
 I’ve seen it many times, but now it’s in a completely wrong place I think.
-And as thinking of it, it only makes my determination stronger, bursting adrenaline, filling the blood with it, every cell.
+And while thinking of it, it only makes my determination stronger, bursting adrenaline, filling the blood with it, every cell.

 And as that happens, I’m only the follower of my own mind and body, when the instincts take action.
 Clear thinking and consideration are wiped out and there are only well trained reactions left.